 Now that all the fields have been defined and the templates set (and the link unhide if you had hidden it earlier) you and your students can add entries.
 This is done by clicking on the Add entry tab.
 Fill out the form and then hit the Save and view button if done or the Save and add another if you want to add additional entries.

 To view what has been entered, click on either the View list or the View single tab.
 The list view shows you all the records.
 The single view only shows you one record at a time.

 Use the Search tab to search the database.
 The search will look for partial matches and is not case sensitive.
 For example, a search for amh would return every record containing Amherst in the searched field.
-The search form look the same as one provided with the list view above.
+The search form looks the same as the advance search provided with the list view above.

 If you try to move a database from an old course to a new one using the standard course import all you will get will be the layout and structure of the database.
 To import the entries you'll need to go to the source database and use the Export option to export the contents to a file.
 Then you will need to go to the target database and import the file.
 Even doing it this way, any images connected to the database will be lost.
 There is no way to move images from one database to another.

 The Export and Import options can be reached by first going to the database activity.
 There will now be an database administration block inside of the Administration block.
 The import and export options are in this block.
 For the export use the CSV option.
 There is an export tab on the main database definition interface which does the same thing, but there isn't an import tab.